Skip to content

 The Police and Crime Commissioner (PCC) publishes an annual report each financial year for members of the public, partner agencies and stakeholders to assess the PCC’s performance against the delivery of their Police and Crime Plan.

-The annual report is presented to the Police and Crime Panel where they can scrutinise and support the work of the PCC.
-Once the annual report is endorsed by the Police and Crime Panel it is then published on the PCC’s website.
+A draft annual report is presented to the Police and Crime Panel where they scrutinise and support the work of the PCC.
+Once the report is endorsed by the Police and Crime Panel, a digital version is produced and published on the PCC’s website alongside correspondence from and to the Panel Chair.
+The 2023/24 Annual Report was presented to the Police and Crime Panel on 14 October 2024 and can be read alongside correspondence from and to the Panel Chair.

 Reports to the Police and Crime Panel